-The trading portfolio at 30 June 2023 comprised of listed, unlisted equity investments and exchange traded options of \$60 million which constitutes 96% of the Company's total assets.
+The trading portfolio at 30 June 2024 comprised of listed, unlisted equity investments and exchange traded options of \$59 million which constitutes 96% of the Company's total assets.

-We focused on the valuation and existence of investments because trading investment represents the principal element of the net asset value disclosed on the Statement of Financial Position in the financial statements.
+We focused on the valuation and existence of investments as trading investment represents the principal element of the net asset value disclosed on the Statement of Financial Position.